XPilot/ByteArray.js/README.md

 # ByteArray.js
-This is an equivalent to Actionscript 3's ByteArray for Javascript.
+This is an equivalent to Actionscript 3's ByteArray for Javascript with a fully supported AMF0 library.

 # AMF support
 ByteArray.js currently fully supports **AMF0 serialization and deserialization.**